 Bike Share Pittsburgh, Inc. (dba Pittsburgh Bike Share) is a charitable organization founded in December 2012 and incubated by Bike Pittsburgh.
 The organization was created due to mounting interest in implementing a municipal bike share system in Pittsburgh from a collection of local leaders: planners at the City of Pittsburgh, business leaders at Walnut Capital, and bicycle/pedestrian advocates at Bike Pittsburgh.

-In 2013 Bike Pittsburgh raised significant capital from local foundations–including Heinz Endowments, Buhl Foundation, Henry L. Hillman Foundation, Richard King Mellon Foundation, and other anonymous donors–to cover planning and capital costs and match a $1.6 million Congestion Mitigation and Air Quality improvement (CMAQ) grant from the Federal Highway Administration.
-This successful fundraising campaign launched the bike share project.
-Bike Pittsburgh, working alongside leaders at the Department of City Planning, hired Alta Planning + Design to develop a business plan for the program.
-Alta Planning + Design, in partnership with the City of Pittsburgh Department of City Planning, conducted a thorough community outreach and planning operation and completed the business plan in 2013.
+In 2013 Bike Pittsburgh raised capital from local foundations and donors to support a match a $1.6 million Congestion Mitigation and Air Quality improvement (CMAQ) grant from the Federal Highway Administration.
+This fundraising campaign covered planning and capital costs of equipment purchase for Pittsburgh’s bike share project.
+Bike Pittsburgh, working alongside leaders at the Department of City Planning, and Alta Planning + Design to developed a business plan.
+The City of Pittsburgh Department of City Planning, and other partners, conducted a thorough community outreach and planning operation and completed the business plan in 2013.